elastic/ecs/rfcs/text/0008-threat-intel.md

                     "size": 656896,
                     "name": "invoice.doc"
                 },
-                /* `matched` will provide context about which of the IOCs above matched on this particular enrichment.
-If multiple matches for this IOC object, this could be a list */
+                /* `matched` will provide context about which of the indicators above matched on this particular enrichment.
+If multiple matches for this indicator object, this could be a list */
                 "matched": "sha256",
                 "marking": {